 - Coat each stick in flour, then egg and finally in the breadcrumb mixture.

-In a skillet/frying pan, heat the oil and shallow-fry the sticks for about 3-4 minutes per batch, turning them over about half-way into frying or when the bottoms are nice golden brown.
+In a skillet/frying pan, heat the oil and shallow-fry the sticks for about 3-4 minutes per batch, turning them over about halfway into frying or when the bottoms are nicely golden brown.

-- Transfer them onto a plate lined with paper kitchen towel to get the excess oil.
+- Transfer them onto a plate lined with a paper kitchen towel to get the excess oil.

 - Enjoy warm or cold!

 - You don’t need to use flour for a gluten-free version.
 Just note that the crumbs will not stick as well to polenta (See photos).